 You probably already know what kind of planner you are.
 You may be the person that has a binder with spreadsheets detailing every part of the day, or you may be the person that rolls in to try whatever strikes your fancy.
-No matter what kind of planner you happen to be, I would encourage everyone, especially first-time visitors to Walt Disney World, to take some time to prepare and have a plan in place before you arrive at the parks.
+No matter what kind of planner you happen to be, I would encourage everyone, especially first-time visitors, to take some time to prepare and have a Disney World itinerary in place before you arrive at the parks.
 For those who haven’t been, Disney World is bigger, more crowded, and more complicated than you think, but a little preparation goes a long way.
 Here are a few tips for planning a Disney World itinerary.

 Step 1: Start with how many days you plan to visit the parks, and decide how much time you want to spend in each park.
 If you want to see most of the major attractions at all four parks, you will want 5-6 days to do so at a comfortable pace.
 I would strongly recommend that you spend 2 days, or more, at the Magic Kingdom – it has the most rides and is a difficult park to accomplish in one day.
 Epcot is also easier to finish in 2 days, though all of its rides can be accomplished in 1 day with relative ease.
 It is pretty easy to see most of the major attractions at Hollywood Studios and the Animal Kingdom in 1 day with a good plan.
 For a 5-day trip, plan 2 days at the Magic Kingdom, and 1 at each of the other parks.
 If you have visited the parks already, you will have a good idea of where you want to spend the most time.
 If this is your first trip, I would try to visit each park at least once – each one has great attractions to offer.
 If you are planning to visit other destinations in Orlando, take those into account, as well – SeaWorld can usually be done in a day, and the two Universal parks probably need two days minimum.

-Step 2: Once you have your dates nailed down, decide which day you want to visit each park.
+Step 2: Once you have your dates nailed down, the next step for your Disney World itinerary is to decide which day you want to visit each park.
 How you do this depends on a number of factors, so here is what to consider when you choose your days:

 Park Hours – opening and closing hours can vary widely at the parks (particularly closing times at the Magic Kingdom), so if you want more time in the parks, know which day to go.